awesome548/LLMind/PROJECT-REPORT.md

    vague"); the full decomposition behind a "how this map works" panel.
 The honesty layer should make designers *braver in the right places*, not more hesitant everywhere.
+   **[PART-PAID]** The plain-words pass shipped (map reliability, support-as- precedents, cell grammar), and a design language is now locked and codified (luminance hierarchy, one hue one meaning — FRONTEND.md).
+The single on-canvas trust cue and the diagnostics drawer remain unbuilt.

 5. **Turn support from a score into receipts — and unify the retrieval behind it.**
    The five anchor projects behind a node's support are now also the anchors behind